Plain and Simple Inductive Invariant Inference for Distributed Protocols in TLA+: Detailed Benchmark Results

 Additional statistics on the instance sizes used during invariant inference and the degree of automation required for TLAPS proofs are shown in Table~\ref{fig:benchmark-results-detailed-extra}.
 The \textit{TLAPS Auto} column indicates whether the TLAPS proof of the inductive invariant discovered by \toolendive{} was completely automatic (indicated with a \checkmark), or required some user assistance (indicated with a \xmark).

 To provide more fine-grained detail on the level of automation for each TLAPS proof, the \textit{TLAPS Auto} column also includes the number of verification conditions in the induction check that were proved fully automatically.
 For a protocol with a transition relation of the form $Next = T_1 \vee \dots \vee T_k$ and an inductive invariant candidate $Ind = A_1 \wedge \dots \wedge A_n$, the consecution check $Ind \wedge Next \Rightarrow Ind'$ is typically the most significant verification burden, and can be trivially decomposed into $k \cdot n$ verification conditions (VCs).
 That is, a verification condition $Ind \wedge T_j \Rightarrow A_i'$ is generated for each $j \in \{1,\dots, k\}$ and $i \in \{1,\dots, n\}$, giving $k \cdot n$ total VCs.
 We notate these statistics in the \textit{TLAPS Auto} column as (\text{\# VCs proved automatically} / \text{$k \cdot n$ total VCs}).
 Protocols that were proved fully automatically are shown as $(k \cdot n/k \cdot n)$.
+The \textit{Check (s)} column also shows the total time in seconds needed to check each proof, as measured on a 2020 M1 Macbook Air using version 1.4.5 of the TLA+ proof manager.